ElvenSpellmaker/IRC-Bot/README.md

 # WildBot - IRC Bot

+NOTE: This Readme is very out of date and needs a big update which will happen soon.

 A IRC Bot built in PHP (using sockets) with OOP.
 Designed to run off a local LAMP, WAMP, or MAMP stack.
 Includes a custom [Upstart](http://upstart.ubuntu.com/) script to run as Linux daemon.